microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 ## Task #3: Validate Data Loaded using Postman
 * If you haven't done setting up Postman in [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md), go back and complete that.
-* Open "AuthorizeGetToken SetBearer", choose "FHIR Hack" in environments drop-down and Click Send.
+* Open **AuthorizeGetToken SetBearer**, choose "FHIR Hack" in environments drop-down and Click Send.
 This will set the Bearer Token to the variable.
-* Open "Get Patient Filter HL7" request in FHIR Hack folder and Click Send.
+* Open **Get Patient Filter HL7** request in FHIR Hack folder and Click Send.
 This should return the patient with family name EVERYMAN from sample HL7 file loaded.

 ## Task #4: Clean Up Resources
 * **Pause/Disable/Stop** Azure resources created above if you are NOT going to use it immediately